-Both studies show, in subgroup analyses, that there are limited patient characteristics that may influence the use of triplet vs. doublet therapy, as benefits in OS and rPFS were seen in a majority of prespecified patient factors.
-One patient characteristic, tumor volume based on CHARRTED study criteria,7 was shown to be important in the PEACE-1 trial; in patients with low-volume disease, the addition of abiraterone to SOC reduced the relative risk of radiographic progression or death (adjusted HR 0.58, 99.9% CI 0.29-1.15, p=0.0061) but OS benefits seen in patients with high-volume disease were not found, likely due to lack of maturity of the data (median OS not reached in either group).
-The influence of tumor volume was not reported in the ARASENS trials, but survival benefit was regardless of stage of diagnosis.40 In summary, although volume of disease appears to differentiate survival advantage in the PEACE-1 trial, recommendations of triplet therapy regardless of volume of disease are made.
+In subgroup analyses, both studies show that there are limited patient characteristics that may influence the use of triplet vs. doublet therapy, as benefits in OS and rPFS were seen in a majority of prespecified patient factors.
+One patient characteristic, tumor volume based on CHARRTED study criteria,7 was shown to be important in the PEACE-1 trial; in low-volume patients, the addition of abiraterone to SOC reduced the relative risk of radiographic progression or death (adjusted HR 0.58, 99.9% CI 0.29-1.15, p=0.0061) but OS benefits seen in high-volume patients were not found, likely due to lack of maturity of the data (median OS not reached in either group).
+The influence of tumor volume was not reported in the ARASENS trials, but survival benefit was regardless of stage of diagnosis.46 In summary, although the volume of disease appears to differentiate survival advantage in the PEACE-1 trial, recommendations of triplet therapy, regardless of volume of disease, have been made.